Best Western Central Inn

 The current version of the Tybee Light Station is the third in its history – the first two were destroyed or had to be torn down due to storms and natural causes like shoreline erosion.
 With a range of 16 nautical miles, Tybee Island Light Station stands as a testament to the perseverance of the area, and a general improvement upon the original wood construction it featured.
 Tours at the Tybee Island Light Station and Museum are all self-guided – enjoy the 178 steps as you climb to the top.

-Open daily, from 10 a.m. to 5 p.m., the Tybee Island Marine Center is a major educational center near Savannah and in Coastal Georgia.
+Open daily, the Tybee Island Marine Center is a major educational center near Savannah and in Coastal Georgia.
 Explore educational programs, kids activities, and hands-on learning experiences, which involve beach walks, floating classrooms, and a chance to tour the Coastal Gallery and visit the Touch Tank.

 More Area Attractions & Services